fmidev/aviation-message-archiver/src/doc/README.md

 Message populator name is generally by convention the same as the class simple name.
 For example, name of `fi.fmi.avi.archiver.message.populator.MessageDataPopulator` class is `MessageDataPopulator` in the configuration.

-A base configuration is provided in [application.yml] file for an example.
+A base configuration is provided in the [application.yml] file as an example.

 #### Bundled message populators